lewisclark4/CI-MilestoneProjectFour/README.md

     - [w3schools](https://www.w3schools.com/python/python_lambda.asp) for explanation of Lambda function.
 - [Stackoverflow](https://stackoverflow.com/questions/2897609/how-can-i-unit-test-django-messages) for guidance on testing messages.
 - [Stackoverflow](https://stackoverflow.com/questions/1995615/how-can-i-format-a-decimal-to-always-show-2-decimal-places) for guidance on how to fix an issue when testing the order model which was preventing me from matching values due to floating point imprecision.
+- CI Tutor Kevin, for his guidance on test unit testing for my basket.
+I was having an issue with passing the correct data in the post request (which was resulting in a 404 error), and Kevin pointed out that I had incorrectly named a parameter that I was passing as post data.

 [Back to Top](#overview)